2023 Best Value Physical Sciences Schools in Alabama

 Best Alabama Schools for Affordable Quality in Physical Sciences

-Our analysis found University of North Alabama to be the best value school for physical sciences students who want to pursue a degree in Alabama.
-Located in the city of Florence, UNA is a public college with a moderately-sized student population.
+Our 2023 rankings named University of North Alabama the best value school in Alabama for physical sciences students.
+Located in the city of Florence, UNA is a public college with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at UNA are $10,620 a year.
 While working on their degree, physical sciences majors at UNA accumulate an average of around $22,500 in student debt.